studentcoursera/07_Reg_models/README.md

 1c.i.
 Validation set
 ====================================================

-# We just saw that it is possible to choose among a set of models
-# of different sizes using Cp, BIC, and adjusted R2.
+We just saw that it is possible to choose among a set of models of different sizes using Cp, BIC, and adjusted R2.

-# We will now consider how to do this
-# using the validation set and cross-validation approaches
+We will now consider how to do this using the validation set and cross-validation approaches

-# Split data into training and test, for this.
+Split data into training and test, for this.

-#--Choosing best seed, as per my logic
+Choosing best seed, as per my logic
-## From this, seed 5, will be best.
+From this, seed 5, will be best.
 The overall validation error will be less.
-#--

 ```{r}
 library(caret) ## for createDataPartition